MariaEgbuna/MariaEgbuna/README.md

-# Hello, I'm Maria Ijeoma Egbuna 👋
+# Hello there, welcome to my Github Page 👋

-I am a self-taught data analyst with a B.S.c in Computer Science.
+My name is Maria Egbuna and I am a self-taught data analyst with a B.S.c in Computer Science.
 My passion lies in transforming raw data into meaningful insights and compelling stories.
 I love using a variety of analytics tools to discover hidden narratives and tell stories through powerful visualizations.

 I am actively building a portfolio of projects that showcase my skills in data cleaning, analysis, and visualization.